 System of Care is an equal partnership that brings together youth and young adults, their families, and the individuals who care about them, with services and supports provided by our community partners.
 These include mental health services, social services, the education system, family support, recreational services, the faith-based community, vocational services, health services, the juvenile justice system, and substance abuse services.
-The agencies in Orange County that are directly involved include Orange County Departments of Mental Health, Probation and Social Services, the Youth Bureau, Orange County Family Court, and non-profit agencies that include Family Empowerment Council, Inc., the Mental Health Association of Orange County Inc., Rehabilitation Support Services, Inc., United Way of Orange County, and Occupations, Inc.
+The agencies in Orange County that are directly involved include Orange County Departments of Mental Health, Probation and Social Services, the Youth Bureau, Orange County Family Court, and non-profit agencies that include Family Empowerment Council, Inc., the Mental Health Association of Orange County Inc., Rehabilitation Support Services, Inc., United Way of Orange County, and Access: Supports for Living.

 Who We Serve

 Orange County System of Care Wraparound Services provide individualized family support and care coordination to children, youth and young adults who have serious mental health needs, and require intervention from two or more systems in order to be successful in the community.
 For more information on eligibility click here.

 What’s Special About a System of Care?

 Families have asked for a simpler way to access services.
 Orange County System of Care has developed a single, cross-system point of access, staffed by the county’s child-serving agencies, including probation, mental health, social services, and family support.
 Information, linkage and referral, and wraparound services, are accessed through this single point of access.

 In Orange County’s System of Care, youth and families work together with service providers to plan, implement, and evaluate policies and programs developed with federal funding.
 Federal funding not only mandates family and youth participation, but encourages us to strive to 51% representation.
 Youth, families and providers are equal partners in developing and making improvements to the System of Care.